silverspringnetworks/developer_program/SDK/Java MQTT Client/README.md

 The MQTT Client is very happy running in a VM environment (such as an AWS EC2).

-To run the client use a command of this form in a shell or command prompt window:
+To run the client use a command of this form in a Linux shell or Windows Command Prompt window:
 ```$xslt
 java -Dconfig.properties=<path to properties file> -jar sdkmqttclient-1.0.2.one-jar.jar
 ```